1982 Honda Prelude Sport Coupe

 “Fuel injected fun.”

 For 1985, Honda put one of its hottest four-cylinder engines into its tiny CRX, creating the Si.
-Si stood for Sports, injected and the new EW3/4 engine was a multiport fuel injected version of the carburetted 1.5 liter/91 ci engine that had been the top of the line in 1984.
+Si stood for Sports, injected, and the new EW3/4 engine was a multiport fuel-injected version of the carburetted 1.5 liter/91 ci engine that had been the top of the line in 1984.

-Since the CRX Si came pretty loaded by Honda standards, there were few options.
+Since the CRX Si came pretty loaded by Honda standards, there were no factory options.
 The Si received an exclusive black paint option in place of the white available in other CRXs—red or blue were also available.
 Air conditioning was available only as a dealer accessory, as were a rear speaker and a choice of various car stereos: Honda would continue to sell AC as a dealer accessory well into the 1990s.

 Make mine Black, please.
-It looks sharp with the red band on new for 1985 charcoal gray body cladding.
+It looks sharp with the red band on the new for 1985 charcoal gray body cladding.

-Short Take: 1983 Honda Civic S hatchback coupe
+1983 Honda Civic S hatchback coupe

 “We Make It Simple”

-Honda continued to hit on all (four) cylinders in 1983 with the introduction of the Civic S. At $6,399 (about $16,400 in 2019 dollars), the 1500 S was the top of the two-door hatchback line and over 30% more than the base 1300 model.
+Honda continued to hit on all (four) cylinders in 1983 with the introduction of the Civic S.

+At $6,399 (about $21,100 in 2025 dollars and about 32% less than a 2025 Honda Civic hatchback costs), the 1500 S was the top of the two-door hatchback line and over 30% more than the base 1300 model.
 A handsome little car, the Civic S was fitted with firmer suspension (with rear stabilizer bar) and 165/70R13 Michelin tires (a size still available thanks to Vredestein) on 13-inch wheels.
-A red accent stripe encircled the S and set it apart from other Civics as well as a black grille and blackout paint around the window frames.
+A red accent stripe encircled the S—this, a black grille, and blackout paint around the window frames set it apart from other Civics.
 Standard equipment on the S included a front spoiler, a tachometer, and a quartz digital clock.

 Standard equipment on all 1983 Civics included front wheel drive, rack and pinion steering, power-assisted front disc/rear drum brakes, and MacPherson struts on all four corners.
 Inside, full carpeting, reclining front bucket seats with adjustable headrests, and a fold-down rear seat were included.
+Dealer-installed options included air conditioning and a radio.

 There were only two color choices for a 1983 Civic S. Make mine Black, please.